Icinga/icinga2/doc/9-icinga2-api.md

         ]
     }

-**Note**: Host objects require the `check_command` attribute.

 If the configuration validation fails, the new object will not be created and the response body contains a detailed error message.
-The following example omits the `check_command` attribute required by the host object.
+The following example is missing the `check_command` attribute which is required for host objects:

     $ curl -k -s -u root:icinga -H 'Accept: application/json' -X PUT 'https://localhost:5665/v1/objects/hosts/google.com' \
     -d '{ "attrs": { "address": "8.8.8.8", "vars.os" : "Linux" } }' \